Bradley-Buchner/Bradley-Buchner/README.md

 ## Work Samples

 ### Predicting Swing Power with Athletic Explosiveness, and How it Isolates the Hit Tool (August 2022 - October 2022)
 Study on athletic assessment and batting practice data collected by USA Baseball.
-This project shows my predictive modeling skills as well as my ability to apply baseball logic to interpret statistical predictions. </br>
+This project shows my predictive modeling skills, familiarity with performance science data, and ability to apply baseball logic to interpret statistical predictions. </br>
 Article: https://medium.com/@bradleybuchner/predicting-swing-power-with-athletic-explosiveness-and-how-it-isolates-the-hit-tool-7dbc1ed08fa7 </br>
 Github Repo: https://github.com/Bradley-Buchner/xEV90

-### UNC Baseball Blast and BP Data Viewer (August 2022)
+### UNC Baseball Blast Data Viewer (August 2022)
-Web application for UNC Baseball batting practice data that enables communication of data between coach and player by allowing the user to record observations on data, log swing transformations, or log swing objectives.
-This project shows my knowledge of database management and SQL querying skills.
-Browse the Github repository "UNCBaseball-Blast-App" for more information and a link to access a demo version of this app: </br>
+Web application for UNC Basebal that allows coaches and hitters to view Blast and Trackman data alongside high-speed video.
+This project shows my understanding of hitting development and ability to create and manage a data pipeline with R and SQL.
+Browse the Github repository "UNC-Blast-App-Demo" for more information and a link to access a demo version of this app: </br>
 https://github.com/Bradley-Buchner/UNC-Blast-App-Demo

 ### PDP League BP App (Summer 2022)